• Skip to primary navigation

 Instructions

-• Heat the cooking oil in a medium-sized karahi or wok and add the ginger paste.
-Fry for 2 minutes.
+• Heat the cooking oil in a medium-sized karahi or wok and add the whole spices.
+Let the spices sizzle for a few moments.

 Notes